au-ts/libvmm/examples/virtio/README.md

 time to contain a FAT filesystem for both partitions.

 ### Hardware set up

-When running on the odroidc4, the system expects to read and write from the SD card.
-You will need to format the SD card yourself on the odroidc4 system.
+When running on one of the supported hardware platforms, the system expects to read and write from the SD card.
+You will need to format the SD card prior to booting.